 We envision a series of works on feminist praxis, understood through an intersectional perspective, about issues and from voices that are underrepresented and marginalised in scholarly and trade publishing.
 A second series on feminist concepts (in Greek) is also in the works.

 Publications are open access e-books/low cost paperbacks published under a creative commons license (CC BY-NC-ND 4.0 International).

 The Process: When we receive a proposal, it is first read carefully by the co-director who coordinates the relevant Research Area.
 The author is then notified as to whether the proposal will be forwarded for peer review and considered for publication.
 When the proposal has been reviewed (by at least two experts in the field), the author is sent the reviews: if the reviewers recommend publication, a timeline for completion and delivery of the manuscript is agreed upon.
 Once the manuscript is delivered, it is reviewed thoroughly and a process of revision ensues.
 When the final substantive revisions are finished, the author is sent a copy-edited manuscript and the edited manuscript goes into production.
 The author will be supported throughout the process by FAC’s editorial team, and we encourage submissions by first-time/emerging authors.
 In contrast to a great deal of scholarly publishing, editors, and reviewers commit to making the process of revision (essential to any work of writing) empowering and collective.

 Proposals should include the following information:

-- Author’s names, pronouns, contact information, and brief biographical note (max 100 words.
-In the case of an edited volume, please include contributors’ names and biographical notes in addition to those of the editors)
+- Author’s names, pronouns, contact information, and brief biographical note (100 words).
+In the case of an edited volume, please include contributors’ names and biographical notes in addition to those of the editors (each 100 words).